Zombie Programs: The USDA Programs Nobody Uses

 The Reform Opportunity

-Consolidating or eliminating zombie programs wouldn't save huge sums β $65.1M across all 43 programs is a rounding error in a $147 billion system.
+Consolidating or eliminating zombie programs wouldn't save huge sums — $65.1M across all 43 programs is a rounding error in a $147.29B system.
 But it would reduce administrative complexity, free up FSA staff time, and simplify the bewildering landscape that farmers must navigate.

 The program proliferation analysis explores the broader complexity problem.
+For how these programs interact with payment limits, see our payment limits analysis.
 With 157 programs, even well-informed farmers struggle to know what they qualify for.